 Harrodian has an active Model United Nations Club.
 Debating also has a significant part to play in the Sixth Form and teams have competed successfully in regional and national competitions.
-'UP' club provides useful and helpful preparation for those wishing to apply to the world's leading universities and in addition there are a number of student-led clubs, such as the very successful Student Society.
+There is also an opportunity to take part in Joutes Oratoires (French debating) and the Essay Olympiad competition.
+Aspirational Universities club provides useful and helpful preparation for those wishing to apply to the world's leading universities and in addition there are a number of student-led clubs, such as the Student Lecture Society.